 We will enter the Salar at ´Colchani´, where we will stop to visit the salt factory.

 We will spend the night in the Tayka Salt Hotel (3.696 meters above sea level) with private bathroom, hot water and heating (L, D).

-In the afternoon, we will go towards the lagoons chain of Cañapa, Hedionda, Chiarkota, Honda and Ramaditas, where we will see a good quantity of the three kinds of flamingos and other kinds of birds as andean seagulls and wild ducks.
-These birds live on the lagoons alongside of the volcanoes with their eternal snow on the top and their green sides mixed with other colors done by the borax and sulphur.
+In the afternoon, we will continue towards the lagoons of Cañapa, Hedionda, Chiarkota, Honda and Ramaditas, where we will be able to spot a large amount of the three diferent species of flamingos and other kinds of birds such as Andean seagulls and wild ducks.
+These birds live on the lagoons surrounded by volcanoes with their eternal snowtops mixed with landscapes full of green and other magic colors due the the presence of borax and sulphur.

-After the last lagoon, you will enter the huge and great desert area with no roads or ways.
-These fantastic deserts gather all the colors from browns, reds, oranges, brass, coffee and beige which are successively shown at every curve of the trip.
+After we past the last lagoon, we enter a huge desert area with no roads or ways.
+These fantastic deserts gather many different colors from browns, reds, oranges, brass and beige which are successively shown at every curve of the trip.
 You will spend the night in the Tayka Desert Hotel (4.523 meters above sea level), with private bathroom, hot water and heating (B, L, and D).

-We will start this day early to see the desert under the lights of the sunset.
-Later on, we will appreciate the svelte figure of the wild Vicuñas entering the Eduardo Avaroa National Reserve.
-We will visit the Stone Tree and see Yaretas and Vizcachas (wild desert rabbit).
-Then we will arrive to the Geysers of Sol de mañana during the most active moment and with the first ray of lights.
+We will arrive to the Geysers of Sol de mañana during the most active moment of the day and with the first ray of lights.
 We are here the the highest point of the tour (5000 meters above the sea level).
-The cold is intense, and we will be able to walk among the smoky and noisy geysers, boiling mud stewpot where red and grey mud is boiling like water.
+The cold is intense.
+We will be able to walk among the smoky and noisy geysers, boiling mud stewpot where red and grey mud is boiling like water.